victim0596/PasswordManager/UPDATE.md

 - Entropy value in saved password had different color based on entropy value
 - Add entropy value color legend in saved password (with an icon popup)
 - Add the possibility to edit a password, username, appname
-- Prevent stackOverflow error when exclude more char in genPsw